 Cement kilns require high temperatures for cement production and typically use coal for operation.
 Tire-Derived Fuel provides raw ingredients for cement manufacturing and has a higher heat value than coal, allowing kilns to reach high temperatures at a faster rate.
+Burning tires as a fuel source can also lower emissions, divert waste from landfills and reduce stockpiles and illegal dumping.
 Every 100 tires burned: